Rail transport in Greece: The beginnings (1869 – 1919)

 Greek independence in 1832 coincided with the start of the railway era.
 By 1835 plans were being put to the Greek state to construct a railway line from Athens to the port of Piraeus.
 Twenty-two years later, in 1857, a contract for its construction was signed and the work commenced.
 It took four different companies a further twelve years to lay the 8.8 km of track, the work being completed in 1869.

-Greece towards the end of the 19th century was a collection of small agricultural towns acting as marketplaces and economic centres for the villages that surrounded them.
+Greece during the 19th century was a collection of small agricultural towns acting as marketplaces and economic centres for the villages that surrounded them.
 Greece had very little industry and few roads, which made the government think about the development of a railway system that would go towards addressing the lack of internal and external communication that existed.
 In 1881 the Prime Minister, Alexandros Koumoundouros signed four contracts for the laying of lines, with the intention of making Greece a pivotal point on the journey between Europe, India and Asia.